-The third problem with the trickle-down effect, already adverted to above, is that the need for Revolution is pressing.
-Who has time to wait for all that wealth to slowly reach the masses over the course of many years or even many generations?
-Nobody, that’s who.
-We want it all, and we want it right now.
-That way the world will be more equal and more fair.
-This is where inheritance taxes help: they speed up the spread of wealth by seizing it from the rich old whomsoever, the very moment he pops his clogs, and immediately making all that nice free money available for redistribution so that poor people don’t have to wait for many generations of forced labour, before they finally acquire wealth in their families.
-Swift social progress, my friends.
-It’s the only kind of progress worth pursuing.
+Taxes are the main mechanism for getting around the perceived problems of naturally-occurring progress.
+Inheritance taxes speed up the spread of wealth by seizing it from the capitalist the very moment he pops his clogs, and immediately making all that nice free money available for redistribution so that poor people don’t have to wait for many generations before they finally acquire wealth in their families.

 This explains why progressive taxes are viewed as a superior mechanism for achieving the goals of equality and fairness much faster and more effectively than the trickle-down processes of the market.

 To illustrate this, consider the redistributive effect of the market compared to the redistributive effect of taxes.
 With the market, you have to rely on people getting up onto their feet, propelling themselves along powered by their own energy, going out there, and entering into market transactions such as exchanging stuff, selling stuff, buying stuff, producing stuff – all manner of tiring activities that are just so much effort and hard work.
 Eventually, after quite a long time of hard slog, it starts to pay off.
 Some people make lots of money which they stash in the bank, and others make less money and have to approach the bank for a bit of a leg up.
 Now finally we see a bit of redistribution going on:

 Scholar, Writer, Friend